VeryGoodOpenSource/dart_frog/docs/docs/advanced/debugging.md

 - Open your Dart Frog application and run the server using the `dart_frog dev` command.
 - In the terminal, you'll see something like `The Dart VM service is listening on http://127.0.0.1:8181/XXXXXXXXX/`.
 Copy the URL, as you'll need it in the next steps.
-- Open the **Visual Studio Command Pallete** and search for `Debug: Attach to Dart process`.
+- Open the **Visual Studio Command Palette** and search for `Debug: Attach to Dart process`.
 - Paste the URL you copied in the previous steps and press `Enter`.
-Now the debbuger will stop at the breakpoints you added in your code 🎉.
+Now the debugger will stop at the breakpoints you added in your code 🎉.

 ![Demo - Dart Process](<images/debugging_with_dart_process.gif>)